LIPOSCULPTURE / LIPOSUCTION

 - Poor scarring.

-- Hematomas / seromas.
+- Hematomas or seromas.

-- Fibrosis and irregularities.
+- Fibrosis and surface irregularities.

 - Asymmetries.